NomaTyx/1800_202530_BBY11/README.md

 ## Contributors
-- **Umanga** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
-Fun fact: Loves solving Rubik's Cubes in under a minute.
+- **Umanga** - BCIT CST Student with a passion for hanging out with friends, and coding.
+Fun fact: Loves rom-com manga's they are so cool.
 - **Angelica Tanaka (angl-t)** - BCIT CST Student, tired coding student.
 Fun fact: Has some random knowledge.
 - **Julia** - BCIT CST Student with a passion for passing demo assignments.
 Fun fact: Used to be a competitive fencer.
 =======